kennethreitz-archive/index.py/README.md

 - Use flask (or any other WSGI framework) if you want to, no configuration needed.
 - No maintinence/deployment required to make changes — just make changes to the filesystem.

-The real end goal here is to have a Python application running at playground.kennethreitz.org on a digital ocean box that can be used to host all sorts of applications and random files for fun, just by managing the filesystem — like it was in the PHP days.
+The real end goal here is to have a Python application running at `playground.kennethreitz.org` on a Digital Ocean box that can be used to host all sorts of applications and random files for fun, just by managing the filesystem — like it was back in the PHP days.

 ## Basic Structure of a Deployment